BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - Woodland Creature

-**ACTIVE/PASSIVE RULES**
+- **Caras Galadhon Fighting Style** `ACTIVE`

-- **Caras Galadhon Fighting Style** `ACTIVE` - This model may use the Shielding rule with their Elven pike.
+This model may use the Shielding rule with their Elven pike.
 The usual restrictions for Shielding still apply, chiefly that a model using the Shielding rule cannot be Supported by another model, not even by another Guard of the Galadhrim Court.

 </div>